adamvinueza/notes/tdd/README.md

 patches that are again eyeballed and judged to be fine.
 Eventually you have a code base that hardly anyone understands.
 This means that it takes forever to figure out how to debug it, or change it, or test it.
-This leads to a situation in which the engineers simply stop caring whether the code works properly--they see their job as simply keeping the application alive, and the thought of making the code better is utterly dispiriting.
+This leads to a situation in which the engineers stop caring whether the code works properly--they see their job as simply keeping the application alive, and the thought of making the code better is utterly dispiriting.